Skip to content Skip to sidebar Skip to footer

 Pump bottles reduce air exposure and can help shampoo stay fresher longer, but proper storage still matters most.

-How can I tell if my dog had a reaction to bad shampoo?
+How can I tell if my dog reacted to bad shampoo?

 Watch for redness, itching, excessive licking, or flaky skin after a bath.
 If symptoms show, contact your vet.